-C. The Department Representative
+B. The Department Representative

-- 1. Receipt of the Appeal by the Department's Office of General Counsel If the case is not settled, Appeals will forward the file to the Department's Office of General Counsel or his designee who will assign it to a Department representative.
-The Department representative will review the file and either: - a.
-Prepare the Department's determination and submit it for approval to the General Counsel or his designee and the Director or his designee; - b.
-Discuss the file with Appeals or the division and, if necessary, return the file for further development; or - c.
-Attempt to settle the case.

-- 2. Department Representative Review of the File The Department representative will review the file and either agree with the taxpayer and close the case file, agree with Appeals or the Division in which case the Department representative will draft a Department determination setting forth the facts, issues and support for the position of the Department, or the Department representative may attempt to settle the case.
+- 1. Receipt of the Appeal by the Department's Office of General Counsel for Litigation Upon receipt of the file by the Office of General Counsel for Litigation, a Department representative will be assigned.
+The Department representative will review the file and either: - (a) Prepare the Department's determination and submit it for approval to the General Counsel for Litigation or his designee and the Director or his designee; - (b) Discuss the file with the auditor, auditor's supervisor, or the audits administrator, and, if necessary, return the file for further development; or - (c) Meet with the taxpayer or the taxpayer's representative if the Department's representative believes such a meeting would assist in the resolution of the dispute. - 2.
+Department Representative Review of the File The Department representative will review the file and either agree with the taxpayer and close the case file, or agree with all or part of the proposed assessment in which case the Department representative will draft a Department determination setting forth the facts, issues and support for the position of the Department.
 At any time, the Department representative may request additional information from the taxpayer if he believes it would be helpful in resolving the appeal.
-As part of its review of the file, the Department representative may choose to meet with the taxpayer. - 3.
-Settlement of Case by the Department Representative A taxpayer may offer to settle a case that resides with the Department representative.
-The Department representative has the authority to settle any case based upon its finding of the facts and its determination of the law and it may settle a matter based on the hazards of litigation in accordance with the guidelines and procedures set forth is Section D below.
-No settlement based on the hazards of litigation is binding until it is reviewed by the General Counsel or his designee and approved by the Director or his designee. - 4.
-Issuance of the Department Determination If the Department representative determines that the proposed assessment was correct or determines a matter adverse to the taxpayer, a Department determination will be issued.
-The Department determination must contain a statement explaining that a request for a contested case hearing must be made to the Department representative within 30 days of the date the Department determination is sent to the taxpayer, and an explanation of how to request a hearing - 5.
-Transmittal of File to the Administrative Law Judge Division If the Department determination is appealed, the Department representative will prepare the transmittal to the Administrative Law Judge Division and represent the Department at the hearing.
-Administrative Law Judge Division hearings are conducted pursuant to the Administrative Law Judge Division at www.scaljd.net.
+As part of its review of the file, the Department representative may choose to meet with the taxpayer.

+3. Issuance of the Department Determination - If the Department representative determines that the proposed assessment was correct or determines a matter adverse to the taxpayer, a Department determination will be issued.
+The Department determination must contain a statement explaining that a request for a contested case hearing must be made to the Administrative Law Court within 30 days of the date the Department determination is sent to the taxpayer, and an explanation of how to request a hearing.

-D. Settling of a Case Based on Hazards of Litigation
+C. Settling of a Case Based on Hazards of Litigation